sarahmbrown-org/sarahmbrown-org.github.io/news/2013-11-04-teaching-to-learn-latex.md

   first_name: Sarah
   last_name: Brown
 ---

+# Teaching to Learn: LaTeX

 One thing I really wish I had been exposed to in undergrad that I was unfortunately slow to adopt in graduate school is $latex LaTeX$.
 In my second year, I forced myself to start learning it, during a take home midterm.
 I continued learning with some other homeworks and my finals that semester.
-During my qualifying exam, I may have learned almost as must $latex LaTeX$ as signal processing.
+During my qualifying exam, I may have learned almost as much $latex LaTeX$ as signal processing.
 I've even started using beamer for presentations and using Ti<em>k</em>Z for drawings.

 I was really slow and stubborn to adopt $latex LaTeX$ though.
 I'm a very visual person and getting used to writing without seeing the final formatting was hard.
 I still struggle to read and edit my writing for content/ grammar issues in the code view, I end up marking up the pdf somewhere else and then going back to the code.
 However, despite this challenge, I 've become a huge proponent of its use, it does so much more than other word processing tools and it's not really that hard to learn.